Lynn M. Bamford, Chair and Chief Executive Officer

 Elected 2017

-President and Chief Executive Officer, and a Director, of Rogers Corporation
+Former President and Chief Executive Officer of Rogers Corporation; Director, Rogers Corporation and Ingevity Corporation

-Bruce D. Hoechner, age 61, has served as President and Chief Executive Officer and as a member of the Board of Directors of Rogers Corporation, a NYSE-listed company, since October 2011.
-Rogers Corporation is a leading provider of engineered materials and components for mission critical applications serving the telecommunications, electronics, transportation, automotive, consumer, and defense markets.
-From October 2009 to October 2011, Mr. Hoechner served as President, Asia Pacific region, based in Shanghai, China, for Dow Chemical Company, a global diversified chemical and material company.
-Prior to its acquisition by Dow Chemical Company, Mr. Hoechner held positions of increasing responsibility in the U.S. and internationally with Rohm and Haas Company, a leading manufacturer of specialty chemicals.
+Bruce D. Hoechner, age 63, served as President and Chief Executive Officer of Rogers Corporation, a NYSE-listed company from October 2011 until his retirement on December 31, 2022.
+He also served as a member of the Board of Directors of Rogers Corporation from October 2011 to March 2023.
+Rogers Corporation is a leading global provider of engineered materials and components for mission critical applications serving telecommunications, automotive, defense and aerospace, and consumer markets.
+Mr. Hoechner also serves as a director of Ingevity Corporation since February 2023.
+Ingevity is a leading manufacturer of specialty chemicals.
+From October 2009 to October 2011, Mr. Hoechner served as President, Asia Pacific region, based in Shanghai, China, for Dow Chemical Company, a global diversified chemical and material company, and before that held positions of increasing responsibility in the U.S. and internationally during his 27-year career with Rohm and Haas Company, a leading manufacturer of specialty chemicals, which was purchased by Dow.
 He has served as a Director of the Company since 2017 and serves as a member of the Committee on Directors and Governance and the Finance Committee.

 Portrait